LifeIsGoodMI/Unity-A-Star/README.md

 # Unity-A-Star
-A clean, light implementation of the infamous A* algorithm in Unity.

 Most implementations I've found are either pretty large codebases, awefully written or even worse: both!
 So, here's a lightweight, simple implementation of the classic A* algorithm in Unity.